Up to 60% off sofas & mattresses — limited‑time deals.

 What’s the fastest way to confirm pocket coils?

-Ask whether coils are in the cushion, the suspension, or both, and request a spec sheet/cutaway.
+Ask whether the coils are in the cushion, the suspension, or both, and request specs or a cutaway if the answer stays vague.

 Will I feel the coils through the cushion?